Spanish Australian Preschool (SAPS)

 Along with education, languages have always been a passion of hers.
 Cris believes that bilingualism provides incredible benefits to children’s development and equips them with the skills to succeed in a world where globalisation is the norm.

-Cris is involved with other boards in different capacities in community associations such as the ACT Hispanic Parents Association and the North Belconnen Community Association.
-In addition, as the founder of Bilingual Schools Australia, she is leading several projects related to bilingual education.
+Cris is involved in different capacities in community associations such as the ACT Hispanic Parents Association.

-Her vision for the Spanish Australian Preschool is to ensure that children are allowed to thrive in the Early Years while acquiring and / or developing knowledge of Spanish language and culture.
+Her vision for the Spanish Australian Preschool is to ensure that children are allowed to thrive in the Early Years while acquiring and / or maintaining knowledge of Spanish language and culture.